Aardwolf-Social/aardwolf/CONTRIBUTING.md

 1. Check out the [development docs](/doc/development)
 2. Find something to fix/improve (hint: the [issues tagged with 'help wanted'](https://github.com/Aardwolf-Social/aardwolf/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22))
 3. Change code (Rust code lives in /src/, WebUI lives in /templates/)
-4. Run the app to verify (cargo run --bin aardwolf-server), make changes until it works
+4. Run the app to verify (cargo run --bin aardwolf-server), ask for help, make changes until it works
 5. Open a PR (also can be done between 2. and 3. if you run into problems)

 ## Contributions